To play the games simply visit our homepage at www.friv.com ...you can use just about any device with an up-to-date

 Users experiencing trouble accessing the friv.com domain (perhaps because access is restricted by an internet service provider or proxy) might try visiting www.friv4school.com instead.

-Should you experience any issues accessing the games, first check that you are using an up-to-date browser such as Google Chrome or Mozilla Firefox.
+Should you experience any issues playing the games, first check that you are using an up-to-date browser such as Google Chrome or Mozilla Firefox.
 Some older devices (such as earlier iPhones and iPads) aren't able to run the latest browsers that can display the newer WebP image format, and users of these devices may find some game pictures missing, and that some games don't work.

 Friv will run best on newer computers and mobile devices, especially those with widescreen, high resolution displays.
 Because there is such a variety of computers and devices out there, users may notice significant differences in content and experience on Friv depending on how they access the site.
 You can at any time access our full games list of all of our games, but please be aware that some may not function properly on your machine.

 Since 2006 the Friv website has offered lots of great online games for users to play for free.
 Friv is different from many other games sites.
 We only provide family friendly games that are fun and of a high quality.
 We show VERY few ads.
 In fact, we’ll NEVER interrupt your game with an advert - that would be rude. :) We’ll never nag you to pay for anything.
 Users who never want to see even a single advert may visit our dedicated schools website at www.friv4school.com.

 We’re delighted that over the years the Friv brand has become trusted by children, parents, teachers and schools worldwide.
 Users of any age and in any country can be sure that they will only ever find wholesome content on the site, and that’s a big reason why we’ve grown and become popular.
 We’re eternally grateful for the support we’ve been given, and we endeavour never to break the trust our valued users have shown in us.
 In short, we love you all!